Constraint Guided Model Quantization of Neural Networks: Future work

 Next, a detailed study on the properties of the directions that are used for learning the gate variables is crucial to find the best possible quantized network given some cost constraint.
 A possible new method for determining a direction could take into account the number of neurons in a layer as reducing the bit-width in a small layer might have a larger influence on the performance compared to the same action in a large layer.
 Furthermore, CGMQ should be generalized to support pruning such that even larger compression can be obtained, and, potentially, even better performance for the compression ratios considered in this work.

+Since fine-tuning of weights and quantization ranges does result in an improvement in performance, it is crucial to investigate the influence of all steps in the quantization.
+In other words, CGMQ might not need to start from a pre-trained network.
+Note that initializing the gate variables with values that are large compared to the value $e$ of $T^{a,b,c,d,e}$ emulates quantization aware training for 32-bit parameters in the beginning of the training.

 Finally, CGMQ should be tested on real-world applications.
 For example, it can be tested on larger networks and larger data sets such as the quantization of a ResNet18 \citep{He2016} on Imagenet.
-However, taking into account specific hardware requirements is relevant as well.
-This can be done by not using a single gate variable for each weight but using a single gate variable for a group of weights.